Last Updated on April 17, 2021 by Jim Ferri

 The area along this American Riviera embraces three of California’s 21 missions, including the historic Old Mission Santa Barbara.
 It’s the best preserved of all the California missions and the primary cultural and historic landmark in the city.

 Founded in 1786, it’s quite interesting from both a historical and ecclesiastical perspective.
-It’s well worth taking an hour or so to wander about the church, the museum, and the cemetery to get a sense of what life was like on the central coast of California during the 18th century.
+It’s well worth taking an hour or so to wander about the church, the museum, and the cemetery.
+It will provide a sense of what life was like on the central coast of California during the 18th century.

 You’ll find the entire mission, including the church, the museum, and the gardens rather austere, much like the life of the monks who lived here.